compilerharris/compilerharris/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring and Learning new technologies and helping people by developing software using booming technologies.
-- 🎓 &nbsp; Diploma in Computer Engineering then BE in Computer Engineering from University of Mumbai.
+- 🎓 &nbsp; BE in Computer Engineering from University of Mumbai.
-- 💼 &nbsp; Working as a Technology Lead at Hard Reload.

 # <h3> 🛠 &nbsp;Tech Stack</h3>